24/7 Live Call Answering

 According to the National Safety Council (NSC), in 2021, 5,700 large trucks were involved in fatal crashes.
 This was an 18% increase from 2020 and a 49% increase over the last 10 years.
 Large trucks are defined as any medium or heavy truck, not including buses and motor homes, with a gross vehicle weight rating greater than 10,000 pounds.
 Both commercial and non-commercial vehicles are included.

+Large trucks accounted for 9% of all vehicles involved in fatal crashes, 5% of all registered vehicles, and 10% of total vehicle miles traveled.
 If you or a loved one has suffered injuries in a truck accident, contact a truck accident lawyer to find out what legal recourse you may have.

 What Should I Do Immediately After a Truck Accident?

-After a truck accident, your first priority should be safety and health.
+After a truck accident, your priority should be safety and health.
 If you’re able to, move to a safe area away from traffic.
 Check yourself and others for injuries and call 911 immediately, regardless of the accident’s severity.
 It’s crucial to seek medical attention, even if you feel fine, as some injuries may not be immediately apparent.
 Additionally, document the scene by taking photos of the vehicles, road conditions, and any visible injuries.
-Exchange contact and insurance information with the other parties involved, but avoid discussing fault or details of the accident.
+Exchange contact and insurance information with the other parties involved, but avoid discussing the fault or details of the accident.

 How Is Fault Determined in a Truck Accident?

 Determining fault in a truck accident involves a thorough investigation.
 Law enforcement will typically file a report after assessing the scene, which can be a crucial piece of evidence.
 However, fault determination can be more complex due to the involvement of large vehicles and potentially multiple parties.
 It may require examining driver logs, vehicle maintenance records, and dashcam or surveillance footage.
 Sometimes, experts in accident reconstruction are brought in to provide insights.
-Understanding the role of each party, including the truck driver, trucking company, and other vehicles involved, is crucial for a fair assessment.

 What Makes Truck Accidents Different from Car Accidents?